 I read this book so fast because of its easy style and I can see why it is considered a modern classic, often compared to ‘The Bell Jar’ in its honest portrayal of society’s issues, as well as using the voice of a young protagonist.

 I also liked the setting of this book.
-Anything in a historical setting is interesting to me, but the representation of New York society, both glamorous and far from perfect, was easy to immerse myself in.
+Anything in a historical setting is interesting to me, but the representation of New York society, both glamorous and corrupt, was easy to understand.

 One of the things I didn’t like about the book was that it seemed to not really go anywhere.
 I enjoyed the book, but I think it was more about Holden’s outlook and narrative, rather than the action in the book, which I enjoyed.
 His perspective was the thing that interested me, and I would still recommend it, particularly for fans of ‘The Bell Jar.’